Nursing, M.S.N.

 9. Students who do not follow the university procedure for withdrawal from a course will earn a grade of F for the course.

-10. No more than twelve (12) credit hours may be accepted as transfer credit.
+10. No more than twelve (12) credit hours may be accepted as transfer credit in the MSN tracks.
 For graduate certificate programs, transfer credits may not exceed 6 credit hours.
 The grades earned in the classes to be transferred must be a B or better.
 Graduate credits transferred from other institutions will not become a part of the Grade Point Average recorded on the student’s Marshall University transcript and will simply meet credit hour requirements toward graduation.
 (From Graduate Catalog.)

 11. All students must have a 3.00 GPA in their major to graduate and receive the MSN or post master’s certificate.